GalGoldstein/Casual-Inference/README.md

 - More attributes: grooming required, suitability for children, costs

-*Figure 2.
-Histograms per treatment of the 3 confounders*

 Treatment: The treatment will be binary.
 We will divide the ‘Trainability’ values into two groups – treated and control, as detailed below.